HUD Publishes New Proposed NSPIRE Rules and Seeks Comments

-The items posted for comment deal almost exclusively with the concept of creating a universal definition of “Life-Threatening” as part of NSPIRE.
-However, other elements are being contemplated at this moment, and HUD is seeking comments before adding new standards to the NSPIRE proposed standards.
+The items posted for comment deal almost exclusively with creating a universal definition of “Life-Threatening” as part of NSPIRE.
+However, other elements are being contemplated now, and HUD seeks comments before adding new standards to the proposed NSPIRE Rules.

-This update includes deficiencies that are fundamentally different from UPCS, as NPSIRE continues to align UPCS with HQS and other standards such as UFAS, ADA, and fire safety.
+This update includes deficiencies fundamentally different from UPCS, as NPSIRE continues to align UPCS with HQS and other standards such as UFAS, ADA, and fire safety.

-- Smoke Alarms – NSPIRE proposes to align the standards for smoke detectors to meet or exceed the standards in NFPA 72 (Fire Safety Standards) which require smoke alarms in each sleeping area as well as common hallways and on each floor.
+- Smoke Alarms – NSPIRE proposes to align the standards for smoke detectors to meet or exceed the standards in NFPA 72 (Fire Safety Standards), which require smoke alarms in each sleeping area and common hallways on each floor.

-- Carbon Monoxide Alarms – NSPIRE seeks to align the standards of ICC and IFC (International Code Council and International Fire Code) with the new standards, which would establish deficiency criteria for the installation of carbon monoxide alarms.
+- Carbon Monoxide Alarms – NSPIRE seeks to align the standards of ICC and IFC (International Code Council and International Fire Code) with the new standards, which would establish deficiency criteria for installing carbon monoxide alarms.

-- Fire Labeled Doors – NSPIRE seeks to require fire-rated doors with labels that have self-closing devices that are fully functional.
-This is a departure from UPCS which only required that existing hardware work if present.
+- Fire-Labeled Doors – NSPIRE seeks to require fire-rated doors with labels with self-closing devices that are fully functional.
+This is a departure from UPCS, which only required that existing hardware work if present.

-- Guardrails – Guardrails have changed several times throughout the NSPIRE proposed standards, but essentially the standard seeks to align International Building Code (IBC) standards for the requirement of railings that are at least 36” high whenever there is a drop off of 30” or more, typically on walkways, stairs, roofs, etc.
+- Guardrails – Guardrails have changed several times throughout the NSPIRE Rules.
+Still, essentially the standard seeks to align International Building Code (IBC) standards for the requirement of railings that are at least 36” high whenever there is a drop off of 30” or more, typically on walkways, stairs, roofs, etc.

-- Handrails – Handrails under NSPIRE will be aligned with accessibility standards, establishing a standard for the design of the railings which is similar to barrier-free design requirements – rounded, and can be reasonably grasped by hand to provide stability or support when ascending or descending stairways.
+- Handrails – Handrails under NSPIRE will be aligned with accessibility standards, establishing a standard for the design of the railings, similar to barrier-free design requirements – rounded.
+They can be reasonably grasped by hand to provide stability or support when ascending or descending stairways.